ngntrgduc/get-info-github/USES.md

 **PS**: I made this to view repositories of other accounts.
 But then I realized this can be used for personal.

+### Features
+- Get all repo
+- Get starred repo
+- Get all gists

 ### How to use?
 - Install requirements:
     ```python